gabijanag/Modeling_for_Churn/README.md

-# Churn data EDA and modeling
+# Churn EDA and modeling